RTSAK FAQ - Frequently Asked Questions

 Prefix Origin & RPKI

-Can I create ROAs for my prefixes?
+How do I create ROAs for my IP prefixes?

-What happens when routes are RPKI-invalid?
+What happens to routes that are RPKI-invalid?

-How do I report a prefix hijack?
+How should I report a suspected prefix hijack?

 Technical Questions